Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

   - Decreasing Expected Mortality: through the overall development of healthy behaviours, the program aims to reduce the likelihood of policyholders’ mortality.
 2. Incentivises Healthy Behaviour through…
-  - Participation in the Program: material rewards system uses gamification elements, such as progressing to higher reward tiers, to motivates policyholders to make lasting health changes
+  - Participation in the Program: material rewards system uses gamification elements, such as progressing to higher reward tiers, to motivate policyholders to make lasting health changes
-  - Social support aspect of program features, such as group healthy cooking or exercise classes, encourages engagement and make it easily accessible
+  - Social support aspect of program features, such as group healthy cooking or exercise classes, encourages engagement and makes it easily accessible
 3. Increases SuperLife’s overall profitability by…
   - Increasing Life Insurance Sales: rewards and discounts offered through the program will incentivise participants to purchase SuperLife’s life